benswift/benswift.github.io/cv.md

 - **2018--2021** Member, _ANU 75th Anniversary Digital Artifact Committee_

-- **2016** Chair, [_COMP1100 Review_] into growing failure & non-completion
+- **2016** Chair, _COMP1100 Review Committee_ (which examined the increasing
-  rates in our first-year CS course
+  failure & non-completion rate in our first-year CS course at the time)

-- **2015--2019** Student Experience Convenor, _ANU Research School of Computer Science_ (in this role I worked on improving the experience of our students, especially those who may fall through the cracks of the other support structures in place within the School)
+- **2015--2019** Student Experience Convenor, _ANU Research School of Computer Science_ (where I worked at improving the experience of our students, especially those who might fall through the cracks of the other support structures in place within the School)

 ### Academic {#service-academic}